Optimize My Business Using Google Reviews

 Add photos under every section except for “By Owner”; “By Owner” will automatically populate with anything that you upload.

-360 photo: On any smartphone, download the Google Street View app and upload photos according to the instructions in the app.
+360 photos are all-angle shots that give your customers a literal 360-degree view of your business.
+To upload them from any smartphone, just download the Google Street View app, and upload photos according to the instructions in the app.
 Do this in a few locations around the building and even inside the building.

 If you are not using a booking software, you will typically see an image of a phone to click on that gives the viewer the option to call.
 Decide for your business which route is best, or test both and see which works best for your goals.

-This is the section where you can create a Google site.
-You should definitely do this, however, make sure that you do not select to have this be your primary website.
-Think of this website as a longer version of the business description that you filled in earlier, or as an “about page” on your website.
-Link to all of your social media profiles and review sites so that Google associates those listings together.
-Think Yelp, Yellow Pages, Facebook, Twitter, etc..
-A properly structured Google Site can add a lot of value to your Google My Business listing.
+One way to make use of a Google site is to link to all of your social media profiles and review sites so that Google associates those listings together.
+Think Yelp, Yellow Pages, Facebook, Twitter, etc… A properly structured Google Site can add a lot of value to your Google My Business listing.